JamesSkemp/words/content/post/if-you-surf-around-youre-bound-to-run-into-nothing-but-junk-.md

 +++
-title = "'If you surf around, you're bound to run into nothing but junk ...'" summary = "It's hard to find a city that doesn't have radio stations that suck, but Madison WI's pleasant mix keeps us happy." draft = false comments = true date = "2006-09-27T19:46:00-05:00"
+title = "'If you surf around, you're bound to run into nothing but junk ...'" description = "It's hard to find a city that doesn't have radio stations that suck, but Madison WI's pleasant mix keeps us happy." draft = false comments = true date = "2006-09-27T19:46:00-05:00"